Update, October 2016:

 Don’t take my word for any of these things.
 Below are transcripts of the temple vows young Mitt made when I was his classmate (and later.)
 No more secrets!
 See for yourself if those vows present a problem in your mind concerning his loyalties.

-While you’re here, take a look at documentation from my book, The Mormon Mirage 3rd Edition: A Former Member Looks at the Mormon Church Today, (note that a limited time, the e-book version with bonus chapters is only $4.99 on Amazon) concerning the financials of the LDS Church.
+While you’re here, take a look at documentation from my book, The Mormon Mirage 3rd Edition: A Former Member Looks at the Mormon Church Today, concerning the financials of the LDS Church.
 Analyze for yourself quotes from past and recent LDS leaders about how the LDS church believes it will control the United States of America.

 See if you think Mitt’s Mormonism is a problem for you in your secret and sacred place: the voting booth.